 Ebonie designs and leads children’s programming.
-Ebonie also represents Wilderness Works with homeless shelters partners and homeless family relations in her capacity as Agencies Liaison.
+Ebonie also represents Wilderness Works with homeless shelters partners and homeless family relations in her capacity as Recruiting Coordinator.

 Ebonie is a native of Atlanta and happens to be the granddaughter of Tuskegee Airmen Master Sargent Earl Martin.
 Ebonie holds a bachelor of science in Criminal Justice from Albany State University.

 Specializing in Addiction Recovery Services Ebonie served as Case Manager with Atlanta’s Salvation Army – Family Program.
 Ebonie accepted a staff position at Atlanta’s leading shelter: City of Refuge and gained further expertise in family services for the homeless.
 Ebonie later established the successful EMC Day Camp (Ebonie Martin Camp) for Solomon’s Temple Shelter in south Atlanta.
 Ebonie’s passion for youth development is fired by much first-hand experience with inner city struggle.
 Ebonie joined the Wilderness Works team in 2016.